farrell0/MongoDB-Developers-Notebook/README.md

 >My team and I have been tasked with learning MongoDB, writing queries and getting
 >a new project out of the door in 3 weeks.
 I know how to write most queries in SQL,
 >and have been doing that for years.
-Can you detail for me the when to use MongoDB
+Can you detail for me when to use MongoDB find(),
->find(), versus aggregate(); pretty much give a primer on the whole subject area ?
+>versus aggregate(); pretty much give me a primer on the whole subject area ?
 >
 >**Document coming June 1